Mike Racy

-Michael Racy is an American sports executive, higher education officer and attorney.
+Michael Racy is an American College Sports Leader, a Higher Education Attorney, and a former University Executive.
 Racy currently serves as the commissioner for the Mid-America Intercollegiate Athletics Association (MIAA).
-Prior to being selected as the new MIAA commissioner, Racy practiced law in the Kansas City metropolitan area, served as a vice president at the University of Central Missouri, and vice president at the National Collegiate Athletic Association.
+Prior to being appointed MIAA commissioner, Racy practiced law in the Kansas City metropolitan area, served as a vice president at the University of Central Missouri, and as a vice president at the National Collegiate Athletic Association (NCAA).

 Early years

-Racy was born in Lawrence, Kansas and attended Abilene High School in central Kansas.
-After high school, Racy attended Washburn University where he earned is Bachelor of Business Administration, graduating with honors in 1987.
+Racy was born in Lawrence, Kansas and attended Abilene High School in Abilene.
+After high school, Racy attended Washburn University where he earned his Bachelor of Business Administration, graduating with honors in 1987.
 Racy then went on to complete his Juris Doctor from the University of Missouri–Kansas City School of Law, graduating with honors in 1992.
 Racy began his career in sports working at the National Association of Intercollegiate Athletics while he was earning his J.D. degree.